Medieval Castle Ruins Perfect For A Day Trip

 On a personal level, I am pretty much busy at work these days, trying to nurse an injured wrist (I fell, don’t ask, long story) and I have also signed up for proper Polish classes summer semester, as I have decided that it is about time I learn the language of the country I now call home.
 Fingers crossed I should be fluent in Polish in no time.

-As many of you know central Europe and especially Poland was once home to the monarchy.
+As many of you know central Europe and especially Poland were once home to the monarchy.
 So it comes as no surprise that there are still quite a lot of Castles some fully intact and yet others in ruins dotted all across the country.
 Krakow’s very own Royal Wawel Castle is a very popular tourist attraction and is visited by hundreds of visitors per day all year round.
-You can read about some of the famous Polish Castles on my friend and fellow blogger’s website (Chido-Fajny).
-I wish to visit all of them soon.

 The Castle of Ogrodzieniec deserves special attention, as it has a very rich and interesting history.
 There are also many legends associated with this place.
 It is the largest and most famous castle building in Silesia and the most popular of all the castles on the Trail of the Eagles’ Nests.
 I visited the Castle a while ago and thought it would be a great discovery to share with my readers.
 I hope you are inspired to go check it out yourselves.